 - Relatively expensive compared to other options

 - Display screen can not be completely sealed

 Sign up to our Newsletter below to receive news and exclusive insights.

 For Museum and Commercial Use?

 Until recently this could be a tough question to answer, due to technological restrictions and costs involved, the question of “which touchscreen technology is best for the public environment?” could have been answered in various ways, with the ultimate decision depending on a number of factors.

 These days however thanks to technological innovations the answer is practically always Capacitive, there’s a reason almost all modern tablets and phones use this technology.
-On a larger scale this technology was once more expensive, so for touch tables you might have been tempted by another option such as Infrared however these days there’s not much in it.
-If you’re looking for a cost effective solution – we have a page on ideal multi-touch kiosks for both museums and heritage applications.
+On a larger scale this was once more expensive, so for touch tables you might have been tempted by another option such as Infrared however this is no longer the case.

 The only time you will want to use a technology other than Capacitive, is if your touchscreen needs to allow gloved use… for example a touchscreen kiosk installed in an arctic research base…